 February 2018 - Website Update

 I have updated the website to add a variety of links received from other senior help organizations in the States.
 These are all well-written articles providing a wealth of informaton for seniors and how to care for them.
 Please visit the Links page to view these and bookmark those of particular interest to you.
-We are always open to recommendations.

 November 19, 2017 - Slight name change for our HMSC Group

 At the Core Committee meeting held immediately after the presentation on November 18th the committee members decided to change the name of the group from Hokkaido Multinational Senior Community to Hokkaido Multinational Support Community.
 This change was made in order to focus on supporting all foreign residents regardless of age, even though we will still give priority to supporting seniors who need the support the most.
 We welcome younger people to enter our group and to share in the decisions that affect the lives of foreign residents now and in the future.
 Our banner has also been modified to reflect the new name.
-We hope you like it.